DDNetPP/DDNetPP/README.md

 [![DDraceNetwork](http://ddnet.tw/ddnet-small.png)](http://ddnet.tw)
 ================================

-Our own flavor of DDRace, a Teeworlds mod.
+Based on DDNet: Our own flavor of DDRace, a Teeworlds mod.
 See the [website](http://ddnet.tw) for more information.

-Development discussions happen on #ddnet on Quakenet ([Webchat](http://webchat.quakenet.org/?channels=ddnet&uio=d4)).

-You can get binary releases on the [DDNet website](http://ddnet.tw/downloads/).
+Download DDNet++ version 0.0.5 for macOS/linux/windows [here on github](https://github.com/ChillerDragon/DDNetPP/releases/tag/v.0.0.5).

 Building
 --------